JULIA’S GIFTS by Ellen Gable COMING NOVEMBER 2017

 The man nodded and regarded Julia with an expression of suspicious curiosity, a look one might give a person in an asylum.

 “How long will it take?”

 “For the engraving?
 Ten days.
 Sorry, Miss, but you won’t have it in time for Christmas.”

 “That’s all right.”
-Julia turned and walked a few steps and heard the salesman say, “Now there’s an odd girl.
+Julia turned and walked a few steps and heard the salesman mumble, “Now there’s an odd girl.
 Buying a gift for someone she doesn’t know.
 Tsk tsk.”

 This year Julia was determined that she would meet her beloved, the man for whom she had been praying these past four years.
-She chuckled under her breath.
 Why hadn’t she met him yet?
-Many of her friends were already married.
+Some of her friends were already married.
 Her beloved was out there and she would find him.
-Yes, 1918 would be the year that she would meet her beloved.
+Yes, 1918 would also be the year that she would meet her beloved.

 Each December, Julia wondered what she would buy her beloved for Christmas.
-Last year, she searched several different stores but found nothing special.
-She finally discovered — and bought — a small light brown leather pocket journal at a specialty store at Broad and Bigler Streets.
-She didn’t know whether her beloved would be the sort to write in one, but it seemed like an appropriate gift, especially since it had a maple leaf embossed on the cover.
-The year before she had bought a sterling silver Miraculous Medal because her beloved would be Catholic.
-The first year, with no job and no money, Julia knit him wool socks with unique yarn her mother gave her.
-The fact that she had made or bought gifts and had spent hard-earned money for her future husband would likely anger her parents, so she didn’t tell them.
+Last year, she searched different stores but found nothing special.
+She finally discovered — and bought — a brown leather pocket journal at a specialty store at Broad and Bigler Streets.
+She didn’t know whether her beloved would be the sort to write in one, but it seemed like an appropriate gift, especially since it had a delicate leaf embossed on the cover.
+The year before, she had bought a sterling silver Miraculous Medal because her beloved would be Catholic.